 Quick and Easy Way to Calculate Residual Land Value

-I’m going to make this quick and easy.
+The easiest way to calculate residual land value is to use the built-in tool we added to our Excel 4 CRE add-in.
+But, if you don’t have/want that add-in or you want to calculate residual land value manually, I’m going to make it quick and easy.
 Using an existing real estate development model with land cost as an input, let me show you how to use Excel’s Goal Seek tool to calculate the residual land value for a real estate project.

 - Open up a real estate development Excel model that has land cost as an input.
 Any model with land cost as an input will do, but in this case I’ll use my Residential Land Development Pro Forma.